-The implementation may reject the update on certain properties based on its own policies and, in this case, not make the requested update.
+Services may reject the update on certain properties based on their own policies and, in this case, not make the requested update.
+Services should not require clients to provide properties other than those the client is attempting to modify, including the Oem property.